Magis Fellowship for USF Students

 In order to be eligible for the Magis Fellowship, students must:

-• be a USF student (undergraduate or graduate)
+- be a USF student (undergraduate or graduate)

-• be in good academic standing
+- be in good academic standing

-• be able to develop innovative projects which address specific barriers and challenges faced by the undocumented community.
+- be able to develop innovative projects which address specific barriers and challenges faced by the undocumented community

 Projects

-Working closely with a faculty or staff mentor from the Working Group to Support Undocumented Students, Magis Fellows will develop innovative projects which address specific barriers and challenges faced by the undocumented community.
+Working closely with a faculty or staff mentor from the Working Group to Support Undocumented Students, Magis Fellows will develop innovative projects that address specific barriers and challenges faced by the undocumented community.
 Projects should seek to: educate the campus community; build support for undocumented students off and on campus; and/or improve access to higher education for undocumented students.

 Projects may include, but are not limited to:

-• Planning an educational presentation or workshop for the USF community
+- Planning an educational presentation or workshop for the USF community

-• Publishing a blog, Op-Ed, or another piece of public scholarly writing
+- Publishing a blog, Op-Ed, or another piece of public scholarly writing

-• Supporting the Working Group to Support Undocumented Students.
+- Supporting the Working Group to Support Undocumented Students

 Application

-The application for the Magis Fellowship requires profile information, a personal statement explaining student’s connection to the issue (no more than 250 words), and a description of the proposed project (no more than 250 words).
+The application for the Magis Fellowship requires profile information, a personal statement explaining the student’s connection to the issue (no more than 250 words), and a description of the proposed project (no more than 250 words).